 Include any amenities that are conducive for hunkering down

-Especially if these amenities are in-unit, such as kitchen space, cupboard space, balconies/backyards, in-unit laundry.
+An easy way to attract renters is by listing out your property’s amenities.
+Especially if these amenities are in-unit, such as kitchen space, cupboard space, balconies/backyards, and in-unit laundry.
 It would also be good to note the proximity to essential services (such as grocery store, post office, bank, laundry mat, etc).

 Offer extra incentives in rental listings

-If possible, add something a little extra to sweeten the deal.
+If possible, another way to attract renters is to add something a little extra to sweeten the deal.
 Some landlords have done the following to incentivize renters

 - Month-to-month lease so the tenant can leave in thirty days if they don’t like it (helps you too, if you end up needing the tenant to vacate!)